wp-plugins/scroll-triggered-boxes/readme.txt

 1. Go to *Scroll Triggered Boxes > Add New*
 1. Add some content to the box
 1. (Optional) customize the appearance of the box by changing the *Appearance Settings*

+= Additional Customization =

+Have a look at the [frequently asked questions](http://wordpress.org/plugins/scroll-triggered-boxes/faq/) section for some examples of additional customization.

 == Screenshots ==